Gurkan-Korkmaz/CDS-Scan/README.md

 Little disclaimers what to expect from these scripts and the dataset and how to use them.

+- This repository is associated with the following publication [Link to publication to come].

 - All Raw Data files of the datasets are deposited in two file formats: Microsoft Excel Worksheet (.xlsx) & OpenDocument Spreadsheet (.ods).

 - Header explanations can be found in Stop-Codon-Frequencies/RawData/ click on the Header cells to find comments that explain the Headers in more detail.